Overo Extension

 Once the new firmware is running on the e-puck, the selector must be set in position 10 to run the advanced sercom for the Gumstix Overo.

-Now you can type (after being in /home/root/demos) ./sertest -p /dev/ttyS0 -b 230400 (or simply ./ser+ENTER)to enter the e-puck menu in console mode.
+Now you can type (after being in /home/root/demos/gumstix-common) ./sertest -p /dev/ttyS0 -b 230400 (or simply ./ser+ENTER) to enter the e-puck menu in console mode; for a list of all available commands type h+ENTER.
 After stopping the sertest program (CTRL+C), the display may not respond correctly; to reset the display run the script r by simply typing ./r+ENTER.
 Now the display should behave normally.

 Images grabbing (camera driver)

-A small application called v4l2grab (v4l2grab.c) based on http://github.com/twam/v4l2grab was used for grabbing JPEGs from V4L2 devices.
-In order to get an image from the e-puck camera you need to run the program typing (after being in /home/root/demos) ./v4l2grab -o image.jpg.
-For more information on the options available refer to ./v4l2grab -h.
+A small application called v4l2grab (v4l2grab.zip) based on https://github.com/twam/v4l2grab was used for grabbing JPEGs from V4L2 devices.
+In order to get an image from the e-puck camera you need to run the program typing (after being in /home/root/demos/gumstix-common/

 Images transfer (camera driver)